chapost1/day-hour-select-panel/README.md

 Select Options:

-1. Toggle By Click
+1. Toggle By Click.
-2. Drag Select
+2. Drag Select.
-3. In the original component I had to implement shift, but I decided not to upload it becuase I see it useless when we have dragging
+3. The original component has shift method, which is omitted.
+It's redundant when we have drag-selection method.
-4. Click on Day / Hour Button
+4. Click on Day / Hour Button.